ringier-data/ringier-data.github.io/content/post/for-business-partners.md

 ## Special notes

+### Alloy Cockpit

+Please contact one of the following colleagues to grant you the initial access:
+* Zhao Wang
+* Andrea Artaria
+* Erik Jonsson Thorén

+Without it, https://rcplus.okta.com would authenticate you successfully without authorizing you for anything except for seeing an error page.

+Once you finished the steps of RC+ enrollment, please navigate to https://platform.alloy.ch.
+It would bring you an empty Alloy Cockpit.
+Please contact the administrators again telling them you need a proper role for Alloy Cockpit.

-### for controllers who need to access the AWS Cost Dashboard and Invoices
+### AWS Billing Dashboard for costs and invoices

-Please contact one of the following administrators mentioning that you need to access the billing admin role of the AWS Organization:
+Please contact one of the same administrators above mentioning that you need to access the billing admin role of the AWS Organization.
-* Andrea Artaria (andrea.artaria@ringier.ch)
-* Erik Jonsson Thorén (erik.jonsson@ringier.ch)
-* Zhao Wang (zhao.wang@ringier.ch)